kodtodya/spring-boot-examples/spring-boot-filters/README.md

-# Spring Boot with Interceptor
+# Spring Boot with Filter

-In this example, we're going to see how to write interceptor in Spring Boot REST API implementation.
+In this example, we're going to see how to write filter along with interceptor in Spring Boot REST API implementation.

 You'll know: